What is an abstract?

 - Have a peer read your abstract and then tell you what your research is about.
 If he or she has difficulty explaining your research, chances are your abstract requires revision.

 - Keep it brief!
-Your ONU Student Research Colloquium abstract should not exceed 200 words.
+Your SRC abstract should not exceed 200 words.

 - Proofread your abstract several times so as to submit your very best work.

-Much of this advice was drawn from and earlier edition of the Massachusetts Statewide Undergraduate Research Conference Guidelines for Abstract Writing.
+Much of this advice was drawn from an earlier edition of the Massachusetts Statewide Undergraduate Research Conference Guidelines for Abstract Writing.